 - Neither you nor a member of your household may, at any time, have been sentenced to prison (served or suspended) for criminal offences committed in Denmark or another form of sanction that involves or allow detention for an offense committed in Denmark, which would have resulted in a sentence of this character

-- Neither you nor a member of your household may be covered by the grounds for exclusion in the UN Refugee Convention (for example, if there is reasonable suspicion that you have committed a crime against peace or humanity, a war crime or a serious crime of a non-political nature)
+- Neither you nor a member of your household may be covered by the grounds for exclusion in the Aliens Act section 10 and be on a tolerated stay.

 - Neither you nor a member of your household may have had a residence permit that has lapsed in pursuant of the Aliens Act section 21 b (that means where there is reason to believe that the person during a stay abroad, has participated in activities that threaten, or have the potential to threaten, national security, the public order or the security of other states).

 The residence you would like to live in needs to meet the following requirements:

 - It needs to be suitable accommodation for your household

 - It may not be located in a municipality that is not receiving refugees in accordance with the Integration Act (integrationsloven).
 As of 1 January 2024, these are: Albertslund, Bornholm, Brøndby, Gladsaxe, Glostrup, Høje-Taastrup, Hørsholm, Ishøj, Læsø, Odder, Rebild and Vallensbæk.